Opioids Don't Beat Other Medications For Chronic Pain

 Opioids also carry the risk of addiction and overdose.

-"This study adds to the long-term evidence that shows that opioids really don't have any advantages in terms of pain relief that might outweigh the known harms that they cause," she adds.
+"This study adds the long-term evidence that shows that opioids really don't have any advantages in terms of pain relief that might outweigh the known harms that they cause," she adds.

 The bottom line for people who have chronic back or arthritis pain, she says, is just not to start opioids.